MicrosoftDocs/learn/learn-pr/azure/move-azure-resources-another-resource-group/includes/3-exercise-identify-incorrectly-assigned-resources.md

 Your organization uses different resources for production and development environments.
 Some resources that were created for development work were put into the same resource group as production resources.
 You need to be able to identify which resources belong to a development resource group.

-In this unit, you'll create both development and production resources and put them all in a production resource group.
-You'll tag all your resources appropriately.
+In this unit, you'll create both development and production resources and put them in a production resource group.
+You'll tag your resources appropriately.
 You'll then filter the resources to identify all your development resources from a single location.

 [!include[](../../../includes/azure-subscription-prerequisite.md)]

 ## Create resources

-You will need to create a resource group that will act as a production resource group.
+You'll need to create a resource group that will act as a production resource group.

 1. [Sign in](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) to the Azure portal.
 1. Select **Resource groups**, then select **Add** and fill in the form.
-Make sure to give it a name that indicates it is a production resource group.
+Make sure to give it a name that indicates it's a production resource group.
 1. Select **Review + create** to create your resource group.
-1. You will need to create some resources to into your production resource group.
+1. You'll need to create some resources to into your production resource group.
 You can use this [template](https://azure.microsoft.com/resources/templates/101-vm-simple-linux/) that will help you easily deploy a Linux virtual machine with related resources.
 1. Select **Deploy to Azure** on the template page.
-1. For resource group field, make sure to select the resource group you have created.
+1. For resource group field, make sure to select the resource group you've created.
 Fill in the rest of the form as appropriate.
 1. Select **Purchase**.

-Now you need to create some additional resources that you will eventually move to a development resource group.
+Now you need to create some additional resources that you'll eventually move to a development resource group.

 1. Select **Create a resource** on the left side of the Azure portal.
 1. Search for "Storage account", select **Storage account** in the results list, then select **Create**.